-Nine tables were added to the LTPP database that contain the inputs and outputs of the $|E^|$ computed parameter process.
+Nine tables are now contained in the LTPP database that include the inputs and outputs of the $|E^|$ computed parameter process.
 Similar to the tables containing Superpave asphalt binder data, these tables also contain a single key field that is used to link related data in all of these tables to each other.
 The ESTAR_LINK field is a simple numerical key with no intrinsic meaning other than to serve as a relational database link between these related tables.